 Fake offers of local or federal aid

 - Don’t trust someone who asks for money.
-Federal and local disaster workers do not solicit or accept money.
-FEMA and U.S. Small Business Administration staff never charge applicants for disaster assistance, inspections or help in filling out applications.
+Federal and local disaster workers do not ask for nor accept money.
+FEMA and U.S. Small Business Administration (SBA) staff never charge applicants for disaster assistance, inspections or help in filling out applications.

 - Don’t believe anyone who promises a disaster grant and asks for large cash deposits or advance payments in full.